misiektoja/kill-process-mcp/README.md

 We do not pin Python.
 New minor versions are usually supported on day one via wheels.

-If you hit a build error (e.g `pydantic-core` or `rpds-py` failing with a Rust toolchain message), it usually means the ecosystem is catching up with the latest Python version.
+If you're using the alternative manual method with a cloned repo and you hit a build error (e.g `pydantic-core` or `rpds-py` failing with a Rust toolchain message), it usually means the ecosystem is catching up with the latest Python version.
 In most cases this is temporary and fixed shortly by upstream packages.

 Try a clean rebuild in such case: